-That’s why I always include a new water bottle in my kids back to school shopping and 9 times out of 10, that water bottle endds up being from Contigo.
-They are leak proof, easy to clean, and super cute (an important criteria if you want your kids to actually use them).
+That’s why I always include a new water bottle in my kids back to school shopping, and 9 times out of 10, that water bottle ends up being from Contigo.
+They are leakproof, easy to clean, and super cute (important criteria if you want your kids actually to use them).

 At Costco, I purchased a 3 pack of Contigo water bottles for 12.99.
-Just this week a member in our Facebook group posted the one above for only $12.97 on clearance.
+Then, just this week, a member of our Facebook group posted the one above for only $12.97 on clearance.

-At Target, Just one of the exact same water bottles was $4.50
+At Target, Just one of the same water bottles was $4.50

 With that simple math, anyone can tell you that Costco will have the better option for you.